-This chapter provides the list of individual actions under each of the goals, ties them to the seven planning elements in Section 81D, and lists the responsible entity (board, committee, or department), partners (both Town and other organizations).
+• This chapter provides the list of individual actions under each of the goals, ties them to the seven planning elements in Section 81D, lists the responsible entity (board, committee, or department), and partners (both Town and other organizations).
 The Implementation Plan also identifies a timeline and any available resources.
 If those resources are funding sources, then they are identified in the Funding sources chapter.
-This organization structure works as a checklist for the Town as it begins to implement this plan.
+This organizational additional commercial or multifamily in those three areas would enhance Groveland structure works as a checklist for the Town as it begins to